 In other inverter welders, which can use different functions and types of welding, it is sufficient to put it in TIG mode or TIG LIFT.

-Read Next – What Is MIG welding?
+Read Next – What Is MIG Welding?

 Get ready to start welding.